Visa Traveler

 It’s your responsibility to make sure that you are eligible and meet the visa requirements.
 A UK visa refusal can be an unavoidable hindrance down the line.

-Have you had a UK visa refusal?
-If you did, what was the reason and how did you overcome in your re-application?
+Have you ever had a UK visa refusal?
+If you did, what was the reason and how did you overcome it in your re-application?

 Thirumal Motati